 II.
-LOW RISK/WARNING
+Low Risk/Warning

 Grantees that demonstrate practices that may interfere with effective administration of the grant or to the ongoing quality of services provided.
 These include area of non-compliance with state or federal program expectations or requirements.
 Low risks must be addressed; if left unaddressed, over time, are likely to become moderate to high risks.

-Grantees showing evidence of failing to meet any single requirement or number of requirements of compliance are subject to a "Warning" status.
-At several points during the year, the assigned 21st CCLC Program Education Specialist completes desktop monitoring of all sites to assess compliance with grant requirements.
-During desktop monitoring, if an issue/issues are identified, the 21st CCLC Program Education Specialist will notify the grantee in writing of the issues needing resolution.
-The 21st CCLC Program Education Specialist will spell out how the program can demonstrate compliance, and how the 21st CCLC Program Education Specialist will monitor the issues to determine when/if they have been resolved.
-Technical assistance will always include referral of the program leaders to resources to help them get on track towards compliance.
+Grantees showing evidence of failing to meet any single requirement or number of requirements of compliance are subject to a "Warning" status and will be provided written communication that includes a time-line to resolve the area of concern.